neu-se/CS4530-Spring-2025/tutorials/week1-mongodb-mongoose.md

   const Kitten = mongoose.model("Kitten", kittySchema);
   ```

   associates the `Kitten` variable with a collection named `Kitten`.
+Notice that Kitten is a constructor (like a class name), so
+we write it in upper case.
 All documents in this collection must follow the schema defined by `kittySchema`.

 - A document with schema `M` is represented by a TypeScript object created by saying `new C`, where `C` is constructor created by `mongoose.model`.
 For example